-Radiofrequency (RF) ablation and cryoablation are two minimally invasive techniques for the treatment of malignant tumors of the liver, lungs, and kidneys.
+Radiofrequency (RF) ablation and cryoablation are two minimally invasive techniques for treatment of malignant tumors of the liver, lungs, and kidneys.
 Hydrodissection is used to protect surrounding tissues from the extreme temperatures associated with these ablation techniques.
-Current solutions, such as saline and D5W (5% dextrose in water), are adequate for protection; however, these fluids tend to migrate throughout the peritoneal cavity, causing barrier degradation which may cause damage to healthy tissues.
+Current solutions, such as saline and D5W (5% dextrose in water), are adequate for protection; however, these fluids tend to migrate throughout the peritoneal cavity, causing barrier degradation which may result in damage to healthy tissues.
+To prevent these complications, Dr. Chris Brace, Dr. J. Louis Hinshaw, and Dr. Meghan Lubner proposed the development of a more viscous hydrodissection fluid.

-Dr. Chris Brace, Dr. J. Louis Hinshaw, and Dr. Meghan Lubner proposed the development of a more viscous hydrodissection fluid to prevent fluid migration and barrier degradation within the peritoneal cavity.
-Poloxamer 407, when mixed with water, forms a thermoreversible, viscous gel.
-Thus, a 19.0 %w/w poloxamer 407 solution that would gel at 32°C seemed a viable option.
+Poloxamer 407, when mixed with water, forms a thermoreversible_gel.
+A 15.4 w/w% poloxamer 407 solution that would gel at 32°C seemed a viable option.
 To keep the ablation procedure as minimally invasive as possible, the poloxamer solution needed to be easily injectable through a 21 gauge needle.
 Unfortunately, due to the high viscosity of the solution, this requirement was not met.
-Additionally, during preliminary animal testing conducted on swine by Professor Brace, the animal's breathing slightly inhibited the gelation of the solution.
+Additionally, during preliminary surgical animal testing conducted on swine by Professor Brace, the animal's breathing slightly inhibited the gelation of the solution.
 Two areas of improvement were determined; these include the solution's viscosity and bioadhesion.